 Although not the only cause of chest pain, these heart problems are common causes:

-Angina.
-A blockage in the heart blood vessels that reduces blood flow and oxygen to the heart muscle itself, causing pain but not permanent damage to the heart.
+Coronary Artery Disease, or CAD.
+A blockage in the heart blood vessels that reduces blood flow and oxygen to the heart muscle itself.
+This can cause pain known as angina.
+It's a symptom of heart disease but typically does not cause permanent damage to the heart.
+It is, though, a sign that you are a candidate for a heart attack at some point in the future.
 The chest pain may spread to your arm, shoulder, jaw, or back.
 It may feel like a pressure or squeezing sensation.
-Chest pain from angina can be triggered by exercise, excitement, or emotional distress and is relieved by rest.
+Angina can be triggered by exercise, excitement, or emotional distress and is relieved by rest.

 Myocardial infarction (heart attack).
 This reduction in blood flow through heart blood vessels causes the death of heart muscle cells.
-Though similar to angina chest pain, a heart attack is usually a more severe, crushing pain and is not relieved by rest.
-Sweating, nausea, or severe weakness may accompany the pain.
+Though similar to angina chest pain, a heart attack is usually a more severe, crushing pain usually in the center or left side of the chest and is not relieved by rest.
+Sweating, nausea, shortness of breath, or severe weakness may accompany the pain.

 Myocarditis.
-In addition to chest pain, this heart muscle inflammation may cause fever, fatigue, and trouble breathing.
+In addition to chest pain, this heart muscle inflammation may cause fever, fatigue, fast heart beat, and trouble breathing.
 Although no blockage exists, myocarditis symptoms can resemble those of a heart attack.

 Pericarditis.
 This is an inflammation or infection of the sac around the heart.
 It can cause pain similar to that caused by angina.
 However, it often causes a sharp, steady pain along the upper neck and shoulder muscle.
 Sometimes it gets worse when you breathe, swallow food, or lie on your back.

-Hypertrophic cardiomyopathy.Heart failure occurs when the heart muscle becomes thickened.
+Hypertrophic cardiomyopathy.
+This genetic disease causes the heart muscle to grow abnormally thick.
+Sometimes this leads to problems with blood flow out of the heart.
+Chest pain and shortness of breath often occur with exercise.
+Over time, heart failure may occur when the heart muscle becomes very thickened.
 This makes the heart work harder to pump blood.
-Along with chest pain, this type of cardiomyopathy may cause dizziness, lightheadedness, shortness of breath, and other symptoms.
+Along with chest pain, this type of cardiomyopathy may cause dizziness, lightheadedness, fainting, and other symptoms.

 Mitral valve prolapse.
 Mitral valve prolapse is a condition in which a valve in the heart fails to close properly.
 A variety of symptoms have been associated with mitral valve prolapse, including chest pain, palpitations, and dizziness, although it can also have no symptoms, especially if the prolapse is mild.